 This is accomplished by what's known as binding off, a simple and quick method for making a finished edge.

-When you complete the last row of your pattern (or have knitted until you are almost out of yarn, if you're not using a pattern with a definite end) you will begin to cast off just as if you were continuing the pattern.
+When you complete the last row of your pattern (or have knitted until you have at least enough yarn to make three times the length of a row, if you're not using a pattern with a definite end) you will begin to cast off just as if you were continuing the pattern.

-You'll often see patterns that say "cast off in pattern," meaning that you knit the knits and purl the purls just like you were doing in the body of the project.
+You'll often see patterns that say "bind off in pattern," meaning that you knit the knits and purl the purls just like you were doing in the body of the project.

-Start by knitting or purling the first two stitches of the row.
+Start by knitting or purling -- or whatever pattern stitch you were working in -- the first two stitches of the row.

 Once you have two stitches on the right-hand needle, use the tip of the left-hand needle to pull the first stitch back up and over the second stitch and over the tip of the right-hand needle.